Coupled cluster theory: Towards an algebraic geometry formulation: Two Electrons in Four Spin-Orbitals

-In this section we scrutinize the algebraic and geometric properties and structures of the two electron in four spin orbital case and perform benchmark calculations revealing the highly intricate structures of coupled cluster theory.
-Although simple, this system corresponds to real chemical systems, for example, the hydrogen molecule in the minimal basis set (STO-3G~\cite{helgaker2014molecular}) description.
-In this discretization we find that the $N$-particle Hilbert space (here the two-particle Hilbert space), is spanned by six Slater determinants.
+In this section, we scrutinize the algebraic and geometric properties and structures of the two electrons in four spin-orbitals case and perform benchmark calculations revealing the highly intricate structures of CC theory.
+In this model system, we find that the $N$-particle Hilbert space (here the two-particle Hilbert space), is spanned by six Slater determinants.
 Without loss of generality, we denote $\Phi_0 = \Phi[1,2]$ the reference state, and the respectively excited Slater determinants are

+The aim of this section is a mathematical exposition of the CC equations and their root structure.
+We therefore do not include spin-symmetries here, e.g., spin-restricted or spin-unrestricted formulations.
+When modeling physical systems these symmetries have to be discussed which results in a reduction of the dimensionality.
+Therefore, the model presented here describes a mathematically abstracted problem without a direct physical interpretation.